Deobap73/python-setup-windows-and-Ubunto/README.md

 ## Installing and Configuring VS Code

-**Visual Studio Code (VS Code)** is a powerful source code editor developed by Microsoft.
-It is known for its versatility, performance, and extensibility.
+**Visual Studio Code (VS Code)** is a source code editor developed by Microsoft, which is widely used by software developers around the world.
+It is known for its versatility, performance, and extensibility, making it an essential tool for programmers in all fields, including those who work with Python.

 To install: